tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 All the following commands have to be executed in the artifacts' directory created above unless stated otherwise.

-Connect to the provisioner via ssh, vagrant has an until:
+Connect to the provisioner via `vagrant ssh`:

 ```
 $ vagrant ssh provisioner